20centcroak/github-cheatsheet/cheatsheet.md

           fileb.txt

 ## Information on history, commits and so on
-We have already seen previously the followin command
+We have already seen previously the *git status* command whi

+    git status
+>On branch master
+Changes not staged for commit:
+         modified:   fileA.txt
+Untracked files:
+          fileb.txt

+git log delivers information about the commit history.
     git log
 >commit 213cf6cb3a473c9c2305574926bb1103ffdf4922 (HEAD -> master)
 Author: XXX <XXX@mail.com>
 Date:   Fri Mar 8 18:51:03 2019 +0100
     my first commit message

-git log delivers information about the commit history.
-Here we can see the commit number (SHA-1). *HEAD* is is pointing on the branch label *Master*. *Master* is here the symbolic branch label pointing on the last commit (tip) of this branch.
+g Here we can see the commit number (SHA-1). *HEAD* is is pointing on the branch label *Master*. *Master* is here the symbolic branch label pointing on the last commit (tip) of this branch.
 It is also possible to get a short log history on oneline with the branch graph:

     git log --oneline